 Homeless Gear is a volunteer-driven organization.
-Every year, more than 1,000 individuals contribute thousands of hours (more than 10,000 in 2015!) to Homeless Gear… collectively, those volunteers make possible all that we do.
+Every year, more than 1,000 individuals contribute thousands of hours to Homeless Gear… collectively, those volunteers make possible all that we do.
 As an organization, we pride ourselves on our ability to provide anyone with a way to get involved: groups, classes, individuals… anyone who wants to make a difference!

 Below is a list of our primary volunteer activities, arranged by program.
-To get involved, email us at Volunteer@HomelessGear.org or call us at (970) 658-9878.
+Click here for a calendar of volunteer (and other!) events.
+To get involved, email us at Volunteer@HomelessGear.org or call us at (970) 460-6155.

 If you are volunteering for the first time, please read, print, and sign the volunteer release form (HG Volunteer Release & Liability Waiver) and bring it with you to your first volunteer shift, experience or event.